• Instagram

 – Cat ate eraser, disappeared

-- Cat ate broken calculator, got speech error
+– Cat ate broken calculator, got speech impediment

-The bill that gave rise to the most lively discussions was Proposition 1, on SFS's business plan and political focus issue.
-The discussions revolved in part around students' well-being, and how the social aspects of student life have suffered during the pandemic.
-Another issue that many had opinions about was student housing, including where new housing is built, as new housing is often built further from the universities.
+The bill that gave rise to the most lively discussions was Bill 1, on the SFS business plan and political focus issue.
+The discussions partly revolved around the well-being of students, and how the social aspects of student life have suffered during the pandemic.
+Another issue that many had opinions on was where student housing should be, including where new housing should be built, as new housing is often built further from universities.
 The housing allowance was also discussed.

-SFS's doctoral student committee chairman Pil Saugmann spoke about their work on migration legislation, which since changes last summer prevents doctoral students from non-EU countries from staying after graduation.
+SFS PhD Committee Chair Pil Saugmann spoke about their work on migration legislation, which since changes last summer have prevented PhD students from non-EU countries from staying after graduation.
 Pil explained how they thought about being long-term in their work and keeping the issue alive for a long time by having continuous debate articles during the spring.

-The host union Uppsala Student Union's chairman Jacob Färnert held a session on student representation where he shared how they work to fill their advertised places.
-The members discussed different strategies for lowering the thresholds, spreading the tasks over more people and getting a sustainable commitment so that not a few take on everything.
-A major problem that several people talked about was the poor foresight from higher education institutions when new student representatives need to be nominated for assignments, where there is no time to announce in a good way.
+The host Uppsala Student Union's chairman Jacob Färnert held a session on student representation where he shared how they work to fill their advertised positions.
+The members discussed different strategies for lowering the thresholds, spreading the assignments over more people and achieving sustainable commitment so that a few don't take on everything.
+A major problem that several spoke about was the poor foresight from universities when new student representatives need to be nominated for assignments, where there is no time to advertise in a good way.

-We thank the Uppsala Student Union for the great hospitality and for letting us see several campuses and test what it can be like to go to a classic nation.
-We also had the privilege of ending the days by entering the old auditorium and taking some very lovely group photos and soaking up the historic environment that Uppsala University is.
+We thank the Uppsala Student Union for the wonderful hospitality and for allowing us to see several campuses and experience what it might be like to attend a classical nation.
+We also had the privilege of ending the days by entering the old auditorium and taking some very lovely group photos and soaking up the historical environment that Uppsala University is.

 Please,